 Since its enactment in 1981, the research credit (R&D Credit) contained in section 41 of the Internal Revenue Code has provided an incentive for U.S. companies to conduct domestic research to develop and introduce new and improved products.
-Congress has extended the R&D credit currently through December 31, 2014 as a business incentive to retain and create U.S. jobs generating intellectual property and new products here in the U.S. and increasing the efficiency and competitiveness of U.S. companies in the world marketplace.
-The Research Credit has been made permanent as of December 2015 so companies can now rely upon and plan for the R&D credit year after year.
+Congress has made the R&D tax credit a permanent tax benefit as a business incentive to retain and create U.S. jobs generating intellectual property and new products here in the U.S. and increasing the efficiency and competitiveness of U.S. companies in the world marketplace.

-The R&D credit is generally taken as in income tax credit and applied as a dollar-for-dollar offset to a person (or company’s) income tax liability.
-Also, beginning in 2017 eligible start-up or small businesses may elect to apply the R&D Credits against their payroll tax liability.
+The R&D credit is generally taken as in income tax credit or in the case of start up companies, as an offset to the FICA payroll tax.
+Beginning in 2017 eligible start-up or small businesses may elect to apply the R&D Credits against their payroll tax liability.
 Find out more about the R&D tax credit payroll tax offset here:

 Activities that qualify for the R&D credit are defined in the ‘4 Part Test’ which must be met for the activity to qualify as R&D: